-Oh Christmas tree, not you, too: Supply-chain problems come to the fir trade
+Oh, Christmas tree, not you, too: Supply chain problems come to the fir trade

 It takes 10 years to grow a Noble fir to maturity.
 Schaefer and other Oregon growers will likely allow those burned trees another year or two in the ground in the hopes of regrowing new needles, which Schaefer predicts will mean a surge in the number of larger Noble firs in years to come.

 For this year, he said, if you had your heart set on a Pacific Northwest Noble fir, you may have to pick something else.
-(Noble firs are often what people purchase when seeking a very large tree; Fraser firs are the most classic Christmas trees, prized because they have stiff branches that can easily hold an ornament; while Douglas firs are a perfect pyramid shape and very full.)
+(Noble firs are often what people purchase when seeking a very large tree.
+Fraser firs are the most classic Christmas trees, prized because they have stiff branches that can easily hold an ornament, while Douglas firs are a perfect pyramid shape and very full.)

 The need for fir flexibility applies to folks in the Mid-Atlantic region as well, according to Cubby Steinhart, who grows 1.5 million trees a year at McKenzie Farms in Oregon and Happy Holiday Christmas Trees in North Carolina.